finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 # Roadmap

 ## General Features
-- Catch cards that would be deleted in *Play Mode* and instead add them to the Discard Zone
 - Allow players to share a deck in *Play Mode*
+- Create new zone for search results when adding cards from the *Card Search/Filter Menu* in *Play Mode*
+- Allow automatic deletion of empty decks in *Play Mode*
 - Show indication of when a deck is shuffled in *Play Mode*
-- Allow automatic deletion of empty decks in *Play Mode*
-- Create new zone for search results when adding cards from the *Card Search/Filter Menu* in *Play Mode*
 - Track each card's specific set/id as necessary when saving a deck in the *Deck Editor*
 - Create *Sort Menu* when you click on the sort button in the *Deck Editor*
 - Make shifting between columns in the *Deck Editor* also control scrolling as appropriate